garrardkitchen/blog/content/posts/digital-certificates.md

    A hash is a piece of data, that cannot be reengineered to reveal it's original content, also referred to as a digest or one-way hash.

+- SHA (Secure Hashing Algorithm)

+   It is for cryptographic security.
+It is used to produce an irreversible and unique hash.

 - Encryption

-   The process of converting something to gobbledygook and only be able to read it when you have the key used when it was encrypted
+   The process of converting something to gobbledygook and only be able to read it when you have the key used when it was encrypted.

 - Digital signature

-   The encrypted hash, that proves the data has not been tampered with in-flighted AND verifies the identity of the entity presenting it
+   The encrypted hash, that proves the data has not been tampered with in-flighted AND verifies the identity of the entity presenting it.

 - Signing

-   The process of creating the digital signature
+   The process of creating the digital signature.

 - Base64

-   The more efficient was of encoding and sending data over a network
+   The more efficient was of encoding and sending data over a network.

 - Cipher algorithm

    A cipher algorithm is a mathematical formula designed specifically to obscure the value and content of data.
 Most valuable cipher algorithms use a key as part of the formula.
 This key is used to encrypt the data, and either that key or a complementary key is needed to decrypt the data back to a useful form.

+- RSA (Rivest–Shamir–Adleman)

+   RSA is one of the first public-key cryptosystems and is widely used for secure data transmission.
+In such a cryptosystem, the encryption key is public and distinct from the decryption key which is kept secret (private).

 - Symmetric Encryption

-   Symmetric encryption is a type of encryption where only one key (a secret key) is used to both encrypt and decrypt electronic information
+   Symmetric encryption is a type of encryption where only one key (a secret key) is used to both encrypt and decrypt electronic information.

 - Asymmetric Encryption

    Asymmetric Encryption is a form of Encryption where keys come in pairs.
-What one key encrypts, only the other can decrypt
+What one key encrypts, only the other can decrypt.

 - X.509